 Helen Highly Fears Ghostbox Cowboy, Talks to Writer-Director John Maringouin, Comments on Patti Smith and Horses, and Gives a Shout-Out to General Magic

-This motherfuckin’ movie is totally bat-shit crazy, and it plays like you took a dose of bad acid and had a terrible trip (and don’t tell me it was funny, motherfucker!) and just like an acid trip, you will finally come down, and you will be exhausted, and you will realize… there were an awful lot of potentially meaningful thoughts and images in that experience, which you may wish you never had, and it may or may not have changed your life, for good or ill you’re not sure… but it was kinda cool and yeah you’d do it again.
+This motherfuckin’ movie is totally bat-shit crazy, and it plays like you took a dose of bad acid and had a terrible trip (and don’t tell me it was funny, motherfucker!).
+And just like an acid trip, you will finally come down and be exhausted and realize… there were an awful lot of potentially meaningful thoughts and images in that experience, which you may wish you never had, and it may or may not have changed your life, for good or ill you’re not sure… but it was kinda cool and yeah you’d do it again.

 This movie had me running home, alone and in the dark, scared for reasons I didn’t understand, but definitely totally freaked out, looking over my shoulder for I don’t know who or what.
 Man, what a relentlessly grim, dark, bleak, terrifyingly phantasmagoric dystopian nightmare of a movie.
 I tried to shake it off before I went to bed.
 I couldn’t.
 I woke up in a wobbly and disoriented state, having dreamt about it, and then sat down at my computer and saw email from the film’s P.R. guy thanking me for attending the screening and asking if I would share my thoughts on the film.
 What the fuck, motherfucker?!